 Japanese Independent Heroes Sokoninaru Transcend with Debut Album Choetsu

-Japan's supersonic Sokoninaru are set to send a cosmic blast to the world on 6 November 2020 with the international release of debut album Choetsu from JPU Records.
+Japanese supersonic independent guitar heroes Sokoninaru are set to transcend and send a cosmic blast to the world on 6 November 2020.
+The international release of debut album Choetsu from JPU Records.
 The specially expanded CD edition will feature two exclusive bonus tracks that have never before been available outside of Japan in any format, as well as lyrics translated into English and Romaji in its 20-page booklet.
 The regular, digital edition of the album is due to collide with download and streaming services from 7 October 2020, simultaneously with Choetsu's release in Japan.